staylor/dead-scripts/README.md

 There are too many songs in the Grateful Dead universe to attempt to copy-paste them by hand and create PDFs that can be used in a collection, so we must automate file generation as much as possible.

-This script uses Puppeteer to scrape all of the Robert Hunter and John Perry Barlow lyrics from whitegum dot com.
+This script uses `puppeteer` to scrape all of the Robert Hunter and John Perry Barlow lyrics from whitegum.com.
 The site originates from the '90s, so it uses Perl and `<frameset>`s, and won't let you access individual `<frame>` contents directly in the browser, so Puppeteer is used to:

 - scrape the index-like pages for each lyricist to get the title and URLs for each song, and save to a JSON file for each lyricist
 - in the JSON output, we create a slug for every song, so we can identify it across datasets